NoLtour/Uni-notes/(Year 3) Aero systems control/3 Transfer functions and block diagrams/transfer function loop reduction.md

 ![[Pasted image 20231029130230.png]]

 There you go!
 It can be imagined just how useful this sort of method can be for simplifying extremely complex systems.
+(NOTE: This is wrong, the signs on the bottom should be flipped!)

 ### Sample exam question